KhaledAMRS/KhaledAMRS/README.md

 <!--
 <h1 align="center">Hello folks 👋, My name is khaled ramadan</h1>

-## I'm a software testing enthusiast 🤓 and I would like to share my knowledge in different software testing fields
+## I'm a software testing enthusiast asassa :face_with_monocle: 🤓 and I would like to share my knowledge in different software testing fields
 * Manual Testing Snacks
 * Automation Project guidelines
 * Technical testing tips and tricks